This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Stitches will be used to close the incisions.
 The stitches in your eye will dissolve on their own.
 Eyedrops or ointment will be put in your eye after surgery.
 A bandage will be taped over your eye.
 This keeps the area clean and dry to prevent infection.
 A metal or plastic shield may be placed over the bandage to prevent you from accidentally bumping your eye.

 After your surgery:

-You may bleed more than expected or get an infection.
-Your glaucoma may not get better or may become worse.
-Your eye pressure may become too low.
-This could cause your vision to get worse.
+You may get an infection or your eye may bleed.
+Your eye pressure may not get better and could become worse.
+Your vision may be worse than before the surgery.
+You may develop cataracts (cloudy, dark vision) after laser surgery.
 You could lose your vision.
 You may develop a scar that causes the hole to close.
 This could make your eye pressure increase again.
-You may get cataracts (cloudy vision).
-You may need more surgery to treat your glaucoma.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.